thisismyrobot/balancing-robot/src/motor-tester/README.md

 torque between different tested motors and spec sheets, as long as the stall voltages are reasonable close.

+### DG01D-E

+pipenv run python stall_torque_calculator.py --qik

+    Mass of weight in kilograms (0.052):
+    Wheel diameter in metres (0.0479):
+    Supply voltage (5): 5.1
+    Press [Enter] to begin...
+    Press [Enter] when the motor starts!
+    Press [Enter] when the motor stops!
+    0.01Nm (0.12kgf.cm) @ 1.88V => 0.00650Nm/V (0.0662kgf.cm/V)

+pipenv run python stall_torque_calculator.py --qik

+    Mass of weight in kilograms (0.052): 0.09
+    Wheel diameter in metres (0.0479):
+    Supply voltage (5): 5.1
+    Press [Enter] to begin...
+    Press [Enter] when the motor starts!
+    Press [Enter] when the motor stops!
+    0.02Nm (0.22kgf.cm) @ 2.68V => 0.00789Nm/V (0.0804kgf.cm/V)

+pipenv run python stall_torque_calculator.py --qik

+    Mass of weight in kilograms (0.052): 0.162
+    Wheel diameter in metres (0.0479):
+    Supply voltage (5): 5.1
+    Press [Enter] to begin...
+    Press [Enter] when the motor starts!
+    Press [Enter] when the motor stops!
+    0.04Nm (0.39kgf.cm) @ 4.18V => 0.00910Nm/V (0.0928kgf.cm/V)

+This backed up some of the results I had before, though the motor is soo weak I had to use lower weights.
+On pure comparison though, the DG01D-E is has a 50% lower stall torque compared to the DG01D-A130GEARMOTOR.
+The below measurements show it as having 1/3 of the power.
+No wonder it's not working for V3 of this robot.

 ## tester.py - measuring motor power

 ![](DG01D-E.gif)